qwickly-org/QwickSteps/README.md

 </code></pre>
 **bold*** = best score

-Qwickly-BF takes 10 wins, Colemak takes 5, with Qwickly and Niro taking 1 win each.
+Qwickly-BF takes 10 wins, Colemak takes 5, with Qwickly and Niro taking 1 win each.<br/>
 Qwickly is head-to-head (10 to 7) with Niro.<br/>
 Simplified Dvorak is head-to-head with Asset.
 Minimak-12 is last.

 The goal was to make an ergonomic/efficient layout that's easier to learn than any of the existing ones.<br/>